Evatt Heritage Center

 The Heritage Center Display Room tells this story through museum displays, including through permanent wall-mounted photos, historical items in display cases, and temporary displays.
 This room is open during the normal operating hours of the Rickman Library.

 The Special Collections and Archives tells this story through its collection of official university publications and letters, books, photos, and papers donated by the families of Ruth Ubele, Roy S. Nicholson, Claude R. Rickman, Virgil Mitchell, Marling Elliott, and others.
 Access to material in the Special Collections and Archives is by appointment only.
-Contact Robert Sears with inquiries.
+Contact Shannon Brooks with inquiries.